Asian Tour hoping rest of the world is not forgotten in new landscape

 "We're going to have to make sure international golf remains on the agenda and it doesn't revert back to the way it was."

-Both the U.S-based PGA Tour and mainly European DP World Tour have co-sanctioned events in the Asia-Pacific over the last 20 years but the number of big name players were often limited and petered out almost entirely during the COVID pandemic.
+Both the US-based PGA Tour and mainly European DP World Tour have co-sanctioned events in the Asia-Pacific over the last 20 years but the number of big name players were often limited and petered out almost entirely during the COVID-19 pandemic.

 LIV Golf brought the top players back to the region with packed, sold-out galleries welcoming them to Australia, in particular.